Murodjon000/bookstore/README.md

 # Bookstore App

-- This is React calculator app which was built fully using JavaScript and JSX.In this app, you can do your calculations very easily and fastly.
+- This is React Bookstore app which was built fully using JavaScript and JSX.In this app, you can add books to bookstore very easily and fastly.

 ## Live Demo